MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/set-up-an-archive-and-deletion-policy-for-mailboxes.md

 ## Step 4: Assign the new retention policy to user mailboxes

 When a new mailbox is created, a retention policy named Default MRM policy is assigned to it by default.
-In this step, you'll replace this retention policy (because a mailbox can have only one retention policy assigned to it) by assigning the new retention policy that you created in Step 3 to the user mailboxes in your organization.
+In this step, you'll replace this retention policy by assigning the new retention policy that you created in Step 3 to the user mailboxes in your organization.
+Replacement is required because a mailbox can have only one MRM retention policy assigned to it at a time.
 This step assumes that you'll assign the new policy to all mailboxes in your organization.

 1. In the EAC, go to **Recipients** > **Mailboxes**.